 The claims that form the basis of this report are those which have met the threshold and criteria to be managed by the County's external insurer.
-Claims that are managed through the County's internal insurance program are not reflected in this report as they form the subject of separate quarterly reports to Council (refer to Report CS-SS-08-2018.)
-As well, this report excludes litigation related to uninsurable events, for example: civil lawsuits involving non-insurable actions; policy related claims (taxation issues, property disputes, etc.); and employment-related matters (including grievances, arbitrations, etc.).

-These types of legal actions are handled separately, through the General Manager of Corporate Services with advice from the County solicitor, and are not reflected in this report.
+Claims that are managed through the County's internal insurance program are not reflected in this report as they form the subject of separate quarterly reports to Council.
+As well, this report excludes litigation related to uninsurable events, for example: civil lawsuits involving non-insurable actions; policy related claims (procurement issues, property disputes, etc.); and employment-related matters (including grievances, arbitrations, etc.).
+These types of legal actions are handled separately, through the General Manager of Corporate & Social Services with advice from the County solicitor, and are not reflected in this report.

-A confidential addendum (memorandum CS-SS-M02-2018), included in the March 27, 2018 Closed Session Council in Committee agenda, outlines the specific details of each insurance claim that is currently in litigation, including one that is related to a predecessor municipality.
+A confidential addendum (Memorandum LSS-M09-2019), included in the May 7, 2019 Closed Session Council in Committee agenda, outlines the specific details of each insurance claim that was in litigation in 2018, including one that is related to a predecessor municipality.